Last Updated on July 2, 2026 by Daniel Globe

 You keep your drone at least 1 meter high for every 1 kilometer you fly from you, preserving line-of-sight.
 This supports drone regulations, reduces collisions, and lets you frame better aerial composition with confidence.

-Why Did DJI Get Banned in the US?
+Why Are DJI Drones Restricted in the US?

 Conclusion

 When you choose a camera drone, you’re balancing sensor size, flight time, portability, and control.
 The DJI Air 3S gives you the best overall mix, while the Mavic 3 Pro delivers pro-level imaging and the Mini 3 keeps aerial photography affordable and compact.
-With 70% of buyers prioritizing image quality over speed, that trend is hard to ignore.
-Pick the drone that fits your workflow, and you’ll capture sharper, smoother, more usable aerial footage.
+If a specific new model matters to you, double-check U.S. availability first, since DJI and Autel are both currently navigating FCC import restrictions on new releases.
+Pick the drone that fits your workflow and current availability, and you’ll capture sharper, smoother, more usable aerial footage.